wp-plugins/wp-csv/readme.txt

 == Changelog ==

-= 1.4.3 =
+= 1.4.4 =
+* Added row limit and row offset as a work around for when memory limit/timeouts are being hit
+* Added post and page to the post type filter, for greater control over what exports = 1.4.3 =
 * Enabled export of 'hidden' post meta fields
 * Added include/exclude filtering for fields